 Because the underlying infrastructure for container instances is managed by Azure, an orchestrator platform does not need to concern itself with finding an appropriate host machine on which to run a single container.
 The elasticity of the cloud ensures that one is always available.
 Instead, the orchestrator can focus on the tasks that simplify the development of multi-container architectures, including scaling and coordinated upgrades.

-While orchestrator integration with Azure Container Instances is still nascent, we anticipate that a few different environments may emerge:
+While orchestrator integration with Azure Container Instances is still nascent, we anticipate that a few different environments will emerge:

 Orchestration of container instances exclusively